vidjil/vidjil/doc/vidjil-algo.md

    # Detects for each read the best locus, including an analysis of incomplete/unusual and unexpected recombinations
    # Cluster the reads into clones, again based on windows overlapping the detected CDR3s.
    # Assign the VDJ genes (including multiple D) and try to detect the CDR3 of each clone.
+   # Main output files are both out/reads.vidjil and out/reads.tsv.
-   # Summary of clones is available both on stdout, in out/reads.vdj.fa and in out/reads.vidjil.
+   # Summary of clones is available on stdout.
 ```

 ## Sorting reads from whole RNA-Seq or capture datasets